 I am an Economist at Banque de France in the service in structural policies (SEPS).
-I am also finishing my PhD in macroeconomics at the Paris School of Economics.
-I am under the supervision of Professors Tobias Broer and Axelle Ferriere.
+I defended my PhD in macroeconomics under the supervision of Tobias Broer and Axelle Ferriere at the Paris School of Economics in January 2026.
 My resume is available here.

 My research focuses on the macroeconomic implications of the rise in labor income inequality on macroeconomic aggregates and stabilization policies.